 Brazil has become a major player in commodities during the last couple decades.
-The country is a major producer of coffee, soybeans, corn, sugar, and orange juice.
-The rapid increase in agricultural production in recent decades from Brazil has been a positive for the world as it likely prevented massive shortages in global food inventories.
+The country is a major producer of coffee, soybeans, corn, sugar, and fruit juice.
+The rapid increase in agricultural production in recent decades from Brazil has been positive for the world as it likely prevented massive shortages in global food inventories.

-Investment in the Brazilian agricultural sector has helped to bring the country into the twenty-first century and now there is widespread use of modern farm equipment from companies like John Deere and other leading manufacturers.
+Investment in the Brazilian agricultural sector has helped to bring the country into the twenty-first century, and now there is widespread use of modern farm equipment from companies like John Deere and other leading manufacturers.
 Brazilian production has become more efficient in recent years, and the nation has increased production volume of many agricultural commodities.
 Brazil competes with other countries in the world export market for many commodities.

 Brazil is the world leader when it comes to coffee production.
 They are the largest producer in the world of high-quality Arabica beans.
 Vietnam is the world's biggest producer of Robusta beans.
 Colombia is the second largest producer of Arabica beans, but they are a distant second to Brazil.

 The path of least resistance for the price of coffee often depends on Brazil.
 Coffee is a very volatile commodity, and traders understand that Brazilian production dictates market direction.
 Each year, the coffee-growing regions in Brazil worry about threats of a freeze.
 Adverse weather conditions will cause the price of coffee to soar.